'Black Adam' review: Dwayne Johnson's superhero debut is a dud

 If there’s one way to ruin The Rock, it’s to take his muscles away.
 Black Adam doesn’t totally de-buff Dwayne Johnson – much of the film has him bulging out of a leotard as the titular DC superhero – but for a few scenes he’s CGI’d into a normal-sized, boring bloke.
 It’s a bit like hiring a Michelin-starred chef to do the dishes.
 And that’s not the movie’s only misstep, either.

 We kick off with a very long prologue sequence.
-It’s 5000 years ago, and the ancient people of Kahndaq are having a rough time of it.
+It’s 5000 years ago, and the ancient citizens of Kahndaq are having a rough time of it.
 Enslaved by their power-mad king Sabbac and forced to carry out his bidding, the Kahndaqis are in desperate need of someone willing to fight back against their oppressor.
 Step forward Teth-Adam, a small boy who teaches his people the power of coming together.
-Obviously, he’s executed for treason – but somehow, in a way that’s confusing, some wizards wave their staffs and he’s miraculously not executed.
+Obviously, he’s executed for treason – but somehow, in a way that’s confusing, a council of wizards wave their staffs and he’s miraculously not executed.
 Even better, he’s now an immortal flying being who shoots lightning out of his hands.
 This sets the stage for a big showdown with the king (also possessed of magical powers) – and the whole city is blasted into rubble, trapping Adam and his enslaver under it for the next few millennia.

 If that sounds like a whole movie in itself, then that’s because it could be quite easily.
 Fast-forward to 2022 though, and we meet the actual main characters.
 First up is Kahndaqi mother-and-son team Adrianna (Sarah Shahi) and Amon (Bodhi Sabongui), the latter of which never opens his mouth unless it is to tell the viewer exactly what is happening on the screen at that precise second.
 You know, in case we didn’t notice.
 Anyway Adrianna, a sort of rogue archaeologist, accidentally awakens Adam from his nap while on a tomb heist and we get to meet some more characters.